axuanhogan/fcm-laravel/README.md

     ```

 - You can
-    - Watch container info
+    - See container info
         ```sh
         docker ps
         ```
-    - Watch DB info from phpmyadmin(localhost:8090)
+    - See DB info from phpmyadmin `localhost:8090`
-    - Watch Queue info from RabbitMQ(localhost:15673)
+    - See Queue info from RabbitMQ `localhost:15673`

 ## Documentation
  1. [FCM Authorize send requests](https://firebase.google.com/docs/cloud-messaging/server)